 Other animals may be donated such as goats, sheep, cows, horses, etc. Animals must be euthanized or have died without the use of chemicals/drugs.

-Carolina Tiger Rescue cannot guarantee that someone will be available for pick up an animal, so if at all possible we ask you to arrange to transport the animal to us.
+Carolina Tiger Rescue cannot guarantee that someone will be available to pick up an animal, so, if at all possible, we ask you to arrange to transport the animal to us.

 If you have any questions about what animals may be donated and at what time, whether we can dispatch one, whether we can pick one up, etc., please call 919-542-4684.

 Carolina Tiger Rescue receives no government funding, is not a United Way member agency, and receives very little grant funding.
 The approximate breakdown of revenue is: individual giving (memberships, adoptions, workplace giving, stocks, and donations) – 37%; tours and presentations – 29%; in-kind donations – 9.5%; special events – 8%; donor-advised funds & grants – 8%; gift shop – 6.5%; and business support – 2%.